JonathanFry3/KSolve/BUILDING.md

 but will solve only small problems as a 32-bit executable.

 This code was developed on Linux and is already configured for VSCode using the g++ compiler.
-It has been ported to Windows using MSVC twice, but is not maintained on that platform.
+It is occasionally built and tested using CLang on Linux and MSVC on Windows.
+It requires the 2020 level of C++.